Our goal is to share information and products that are truly helpful to renters.

 Best auto insurance for “bad” drivers and those difficult to insure

 You weren’t planning on getting a car insurance policy for “high-risk drivers”.
 (Who wants to plan for that?)
 But you are where you are.
 You are considered a high-risk driver if you have had one or more auto accidents, received multiple speeding tickets or other traffic citations.

 Now your goal is to find a company that is willing to insure you—and for a fair price.
 As you can probably imagine, the auto insurance companies know you’re more likely than the average driver to have another issue that requires an insurance claim.
 Still, in most cases you are insurable.
 Let’s get you comparing your best options for high-risk drivers, and get covered as soon as possible.

 Comparison shop car insurance for a high-risk driver

 Many people continue with the same auto insurance carrier for years by default, even after having an incident that bumps them into the category of a “high-risk driver.”
 Let’s not do that to you.

 Remember, car insurance is a very competitive market.
 By simply bidding it out, even as a high-risk driver you may get a surprisingly better rate as companies compete for your business.
 Keep in mind that rates vary by the insurance company depending on the state you live in.
 At a minimum, get three quotes from different companies.

+Car insurance calculators like this one from Insurify can help you comparison shop high-risk auto insurance.
 Enter your ZIP code to discover how much you can save.

 Enter your zip code to see how much you can save.